3drobotics/solodevguide/book/utils.md

 ## Configure Tools

-To add the init script daemon (used to create new services):
+To add the runit script daemon (used to create new services):

 ```
 solo-utils install-runit